-An example of a \lstinline*static_cast* where the \emph{source }and \emph{destination }look different is presented in \prettyref{lst:static_histogram}.
-The listing contains a call to \lstinline*CompareAndSwapPtr* as well as the definition for the same.
+An example of a \lstinline*static_cast* where the \emph{source }(\lstinline*nullptr*) and \emph{destination }(\lstinline*old_value*)\emph{ }look different is presented in \prettyref{lst:static_histogram}.
+This is an Assign Value case with \emph{source} being a value and \emph{destination} being specific.
+The Listing contains a call to \lstinline*CompareAndSwapPtr* as well as the definition for the same.
 This method is actually called from within a macro function definition, \lstinline*RTC_HISTOGRAM_COMMON_BLOCK*.
 The purpose of this macro function is to add the information passed to the \lstinline*histogram_pointer* safely.
 If the memory where \lstinline*histogram_pointer* points is empty, then the pointer will be changed to point to the new memory address.
-Otherwise, the code from lines 1-4 will ensure that it points to a \lstinline*nullptr*.
+Otherwise, the code from Lines 1-4 will ensure that it points to a \lstinline*nullptr*.

-The \lstinline*static_cast* used on line 3 in \prettyref{lst:static_histogram} is passed as a parameter to the function \lstinline*CompareAndSwapPtr*.
+The \lstinline*static_cast* used on Line 3 in \prettyref{lst:static_histogram} is passed as a parameter to the function \lstinline*CompareAndSwapPtr*.
 The function call is part of a pointer declaration.
 The newly declared pointer \lstinline*prev_pointer* will become the output of the method \lstinline*CompareAndSwapPtr*.
 This function makes use of the API \lstinline*Interlocked CompareExchangePointer* from \lstinline*Windows* which is used to perform a pointer comparison and swap atomically.
 The code has to clear \lstinline*atomic_histogram_pointer*.
 So, the API call ultimately will compare the pointer with a \lstinline*nullptr*.
 If those two pointers contain different values, then it will store the value of \lstinline*nullptr* in the address of \lstinline*atomic_histogram_pointer*.
 The \lstinline*static_cast* converts the \lstinline*nullptr* to the type \lstinline*webrtc::metrics:Histogram** for consistency.